 The LTIS rate of YA may be paid to YA customers aged 22 years or over who:

-• does not have a dependent child, and
+- do not have a dependent child, and

-• an Australian Apprenticeship after turning 22 years of age, and
+- an Australian Apprenticeship after turning 22 years of age, and

-• JobSeeker Payment (JSP)
+- JobSeeker Payment (JSP)

-• Youth Allowance (as a Jobseeker only)
+- Youth Allowance (YA) (as a job seeker only)

-• Parenting Payment Single (PPS)
+- Parenting Payment Single (PPS)

-• Parenting Payment Partnered (PPP)
+- Parenting Payment Partnered (PPP)

-• Disability Support Pension (DSP)
+- Disability Support Pension (DSP)

 The LTIS rate may also be paid to YA customers aged 22 years or over who:

-• do not have a dependent child
+- do not have a dependent child

-• does not have English as a first language, and
+- do not have English as a first language, and

-• are undertaking an English language course which they commence or recommence after turning 22 years of age
+- are undertaking an English language course which they commence or recommence after turning 22 years of age

 For these customers, the time on income support is not relevant.

-For early claims the LTIS rate is not payable until all of the above criteria are met.
+For early claims, the LTIS rate is not payable until all of the above criteria are met.

 Grandfathering provisions